GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

  - `mousemove` : `this.moveTooltip.bind(this)`
  - `mouseout` : `this.writeTooltip.bind(this, -1)`

-##JSONP Services & Callbacks
+##JSON Services & Callbacks
-All detector components rely on being able to acquire live information about detector thresholds and scalar rates from URLs serving JSONP that obey the spec below.
+All detector components rely on being able to acquire live information about detector thresholds and scalar rates from URLs serving JSON that obey the spec below.
 The `<host>:<port>/<route>?<queryString>` strings for these services are exacty the string elements of `URLs[i]` discussed above in the context of `lifecycle.created`.

 ###Threshold Service
 Present detector threshold levels must be reported at `<host>:<port>/<route>` via the following JSON: